alireza-es/auction-system-spade/README.md

 The system includes the following behaviours:

+- `InitiateAuctionBehaviour`: This behaviour is used by the `SellerAgent` to initiate an auction by sending a request to the `AuctioneerAgent`.
-- `ReceiveBidsBehaviour`: This behaviour allows the AuctioneerAgent to receive and process bids.
+- `MonitorAuctionBehaviour`: This behaviour is used by the `BidderAgent` to monitor ongoing auctions and decide when to place a bid.
-- `PlaceBidBehaviour`: This behaviour allows the BidderAgent to place bids.
+- `PlaceBidBehaviour`: This behaviour is used by the `BidderAgent` to place a bid on an auction.
+- `ReceiveBidsBehaviour`: This behaviour is used by the `AuctioneerAgent` to receive bids from `BidderAgent`s.
-- `MonitorAuctionBehaviour`: This behaviour allows the SellerAgent to monitor the auction.
+- `EndAuctionBehaviour`: This behaviour is used by the `AuctioneerAgent` to end auctions when their time is up.
-- `NotifyWinnerBehaviour`: This behaviour allows the NotificationAgent to notify the winner and the seller about the auction outcome.
+- `NotifyWinnerBehaviour`: This behaviour is used by the `AuctioneerAgent` to notify the `NotificationAgent` when an auction ends.

+Each behaviour is responsible for a specific part of the auction process, and they work together to create a complete online auction system.

 ## Running the Project